 Some patients need chin surgery for functional reasons, especially those who have trouble chewing, biting, swallowing or who are uncomfortable.
 Patients who have suffered from an injury or accident could require chin surgery to return the functional and aesthetic use of their jaws back to normal.

-The range of cost is between $2,000 to $3,500 for chin augmentations in Texas.
+The range of cost is between $2,000 to $3,500 for chin augmentations.
 The difference in the price varies depending on which type of chin implants you choose, as well as whether you opt for the twilight sedation or general anesthesia.
 Most patients prefer general anesthesia for maximum comfort.

 You can get a quote for your chin surgery during the consultation, whereupon you may also see the end result through the Vectra 3D imaging system.